ArturVincho/text-parser/README.md

 №№№ Description of files

-File name              		| Contents of the file
+File name              		  |  Description
 ----------------------------|----------------------
 BracketsAnalyzer.java  		  | Analysis of the correctness of the separation of brackets WordsAnalyzer.java	   		  | Analysis of repetitive words UploadController.java  		  | Controller GlobalExceptionHandler.java | Exception handler
 ReadingFile.java	   		    | reading text from a file replaceSymbol.java 	   		  | Cleaning content from characters
 Application.java   	   		  | launcher application